 Find alternatives to the plastic you use the most.
 In my house, sending a child to school each day with a sandwich and a snack often involved zip sandwich bags, or cling wrap.
 Depending on the child (and his/her ability to lose things), there are a couple of good alternatives to move away from plastic baggies for school lunches.
 Biodegradable, compostable baggies, made from corn, FSC paper sandwich bags, and silicone reusable zip bags, are all good choices.
 If you grab lunch from a take out place during the work day to bring back to your desk, leave a set of utensils in your desk drawer, and ask the shop to skip the plastic ware.

 Get active.
 I’m not necessarily talking about at the gym, but around your town and community.
 Clean Ocean Action Beach Sweeps happen in April for Earth Day and again in October and offer a great opportunity to clean up NJ’s beautiful beaches.
 Bills to curb single-use plastic bag use in New Jersey and New York, creating a 5-cent plastic bag charge have stalled, but are under consideration.
-Several local campaigns in towns including Longport, Princeton, and Little Silver have gained momentum to create plastic bag bans or fees.
-Longport is currently the only NJ town with a plastic bag ban in place.
-Supporting these campaigns is a great way to get involved.
+Several local campaigns in towns including Longport, Princeton, and Little Silver have been put forth and have gained momentum to create plastic bag bans or fees.
+In May 2018, Monmouth Beach has join Longport and only a few other towns in NJ with a single use plastic ban in place.
+A state-wide ban in New Jersey is gaining real steam – joining these campaigns is a great way to get involved.

 What kind of changes have you made?
 What works best for you?
 Share your ideas in the comment area below – the more the better!